-Google and Dominos add pizza to Cyber Monday Pixel deliveries
+Google and Domino’s add pizza to Cyber Monday Pixel deliveries

-The mobile phone release is, generally speaking, long past its heyday of undisputed cultural event.
+The mobile phone release is, generally speaking, long past its heyday of being an undisputed cultural event.
 Samsung spoofed it first back in 2011.
-Save for a smattering of fanboy fundamentalism, the lines down the block and breathless social frenzy has given way to an accepted process that involves some combination of celebrity-boosted advertising and corporate cheerleading.
+Save for a smattering of fanboy fundamentalism, the lines down the block and breathless social frenzy have given way to an accepted process that involves some combination of celebrity-boosted advertising and corporate cheerleading.
 It’s the red-carpet premiere of mobile tech.

 For the most part, it’s become pretty stale.